hoehermann/purple-gowhatsapp/README.md

 * `group-is-file-origin` bool
   It set to true (default), when a file is posted into a group chat, that chat will be the origin of the file.
 If set to false, the file will originate from the group chat *participant*.
 At time of writing, Bitlbee wants this to be false.
   Note: File transfers for group chats are supported since libpurple 2.14.0.

-* `attachment-message` string
-  This system message is written to the conversation for each incoming attachment.
-It can have two `%s` place-holders which wil be fed into a call to `printf`.

-  1. The first `%s` will be replaced by the original sender (the participant, not the group chat).
-  1. The second `%s` will be replaced by the original document file name.
-For non-document attachments, this falls back to the hash mandated by WhatsApp.

-  Default value is `Preparing to store "%s" sent by %s...`.

-  If built and used in a Linux environment with GLib 2.68 or newer, you can also use place-holders for more flexibility:

-  * `$sender`: Denotes the original sender (the participant, not the group chat).
-  * `$filename`: Refers to the original document file name.
-For non-document attachments, this falls back to the hash mandated by WhatsApp.

 * `attachment-path-template` string
   This is a template for specifying a path to a local file-name.
 Setting this to a non-empty value will store attachments immediately, completely bypassing libpurple's file transfer mechanism.
 This can be useful for message bridges with limited resources.
 Sub-directories will be created as needed.
 Profile pictures will be stored in the contact's directory.

   Default value is the empty string.

+  The template is passed through `strftime` and accepts time and date format parameters such as `%Y-%m-%d_%H:%M:%S`.
+The result may not be longer than 128 bytes!
+Then the replacements are done:

+	* `$home`: User directory (same as `~`).
+	* `$purple`: Purple configuration directory (usually `~/.purple`).
+	* `$direction`: Whether this attachment was "received" (sent by a contact) or "sent" (other device on the own account).
-	* `$remote`: Denotes the ID of the contact or group chat this attachment has been posted to.
+	* `$remote`: The ID of the contact or group chat this attachment has been posted to.
+	* `$sender`: The ID of the contact who posted this attachment to the group chat.
+Empty if not posted in a group chat.
+	* `$messageid`: The ID of the message.
-	* `$hash`: The file's SHA256 (always set, useful for avoiding clashes and for de-duplication).
+	* `$hash`: The file's SHA256 (useful for avoiding clashes and for de-duplication, not set for profile pictures).
-	* `$filename`: The sender-supplied file-name (only for Document messages, otherwise empty).
+	* `$filename`: The sender-supplied file-name (only for Document messages and profile pictures, otherwise empty).
 Does not contain the extension.
-	* `$extension`: A file-name extension fitting the mimetype.
+	* `$extension`: A file-name extension fitting the mime-type.
+Includes the dot.

   Example: `/var/run/purple/$remote/$filename$hash$extension`

   There is no shell expansion (`~` will not become the home directory).
 Relative paths are resolved to the application's working directory.
+Using an absolute path is recommended.

 * `attachment-url-template` string
   This is a template for an URL to write to the conversation after a file has been stored directly.
 For the supported place-holders, see `attachment-path-template`.

   Default value is the empty string.
 A local `file://` URL will be generated on a best-effort basis.

 * `get-icons` string choice
   Every time the plug-in connects, profile pictures are updated:

     * `no`: They are not (default).
     * `preview`: The small thumbnail is downloaded from the WhatsApp servers.
     * `original`: The original picture is downloaded from the WhatsApp servers.

+  Also updates the profile picture when the contact changes it.
+May incur serious hiccups.

 * `ignore-status-broadcast` bool
   If set to true (default: false), your contact's status broadcasts are ignored.